Necessary and sufficient conditions for Pareto efficiency in robust multiobjective optimization: Introduction

 \end{itemize}

-Further, we generalize robust multiobjective optimization to distributionally robust problems, where the optimal decisions are sought for the worst case probability distribution within a family of distributions.
-This form of robustness has been studied in many previous works, see, e.g., Shapiro and Kleywegt~\cite{shapiro02}, Goh and Sim~\cite{goh10}, and Delage and Ye~\cite{delage10} and provides a generalization to a family of optimization methods that range from stochastic programming, where uncertainties are modeled as random variables with known distributions, see, e.g., Shapiro~\cite{shapiro08}, to classical robust optimization.

-We also illustrate, by application to optimization of proton therapy for cancer treatment, that the properties of the scalarizing function influences the conservatism of the attainable set of optimized solutions.
-This property is in contrast to the deterministic case where the efficient set is invariant to the choice of scalarization.
+We also illustrate, by application to optimization of proton therapy for cancer treatment, that the properties of the scalarizing function influence the conservatism of the attainable set of efficient solutions.
+This fact holds true also for scalarizing functions that have identical attainable sets of efficient solutions in the deterministic case.

-With regard to terminology, it is worth noticing that the concept of robust efficiency that we consider is unrelated to the concept of \emph{Pareto robustly optimal} solutions, introduced by Iancu and Trichakis~\cite{iancu13}.
-Pareto robustly optimal solutions are feasible solutions to singleobjective robust optimization problems such that no other feasible solution exists that has at least as good objective value under all realizations of the uncertainty and strictly better objective value under some realization of the uncertainty.
-The concept of Pareto robustly optimal solutions is thus a more stringent requirement on optimality than standard optimality in robust optimization, but is not directly related to multicriteria decision making.